meganmccoydowdy/meganmccoydowdy.github.io/research.markdown

 - Workplace Flexibility in a Labor Search Model [(Repository)](https://github.com/meganmccoydowdy/flexibility-in-search-model){:target="_blank"}

 ## Works in Progress

+- Implementing a Constructivist Design to Promote DEI in History of Economic Thought

 - What is the Future of Work?
 Analyzing UNC's Remote Work Pilot Program